 core- The main module which implements basic building blocks (

 EOWorkflow) and commonly used functionalities.

 features- A collection of utilities for extracting data properties and feature manipulation.

 ml-tools- Various tools that can be used before or after the machine learning process.

-The package requires Python version >=3.5.
-It can be installed with:
+The package requires Python version >=3.8.

+eo-learn is available on PyPI and can be installed with:

 pip install eo-learn